gitTimps123/gitTimps123/README.md

 - 👋 Hi, I’m Satish kumar
 - 👀 I’m interested in latest tech.
-- 🌱 I’m currently learninng data science
+- 🌱 I’m currently learninng java development, web develoment and golang developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...java development, web develoment and golang developer.
-- 📫 How to reach me ...
+- 📫 How to reach me ...satishkumaramity@gmail.com
+-

 <!---
 gitTimps123/gitTimps123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.